macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 20: 29 Jan 2017

+**Today’s progress:** *Awesome.* I solved all the problems (I think) with reading/writing localStorage and now have a nicely functional app, with no tutorial and no instructions to follow — just a lot of Stack Overflow searching.

+**Learned today:** When you load a localStorage app from another URL (e.g. github.io instead of my hard drive), it does not see the datastore created by the same app at the other location.
+This is probably a good security thing.

+**Links to work:** [Try it here](https://macloo.github.io/to-do-list-localstorage/) – and [see GitHub repo here](https://github.com/macloo/to-do-list-localstorage)

 ## Day 19: 28 Jan 2017

 **Today’s progress:** I got so far on my little localStorage project!
 Very happy!
 I'm not writing the contents into the HTML yet, but I definitely can read a string out of localStorage, parse it as JSON objects, stick them into an array, and then push a new object into that array, stringify it, and write it back out to localStorage.
 This is awesome!
 (Thank goodness for Stack Overflow!)
 But I have a problem with how it's writing the array back out — will fix tomorrow.
 Something wrong in how I'm handling the array in JS.